maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Implemented Interfaces
 ======================

-HildonDateButton implements `AtkImplementorIface <AtkImplementorIface>`_ and `GtkBuildable <GtkBuildable>`_ .
+HildonDateButton implements :class:`AtkImplementorIface` and :class:`GtkBuildable` .

 .. _HildonDateButton.description:

 Description
 ===========

-`HildonDateButton <HildonDateButton>`_ is a widget that shows a text label and a date, and allows the user to select a different date.
-Visually, it's a button that, once clicked, presents a `HildonPickerDialog <HildonPickerDialog>`_ containing a `HildonDateSelector <HildonDateSelector>`_ .
+:class:`HildonDateButton` is a widget that shows a text label and a date, and allows the user to select a different date.
+Visually, it's a button that, once clicked, presents a :class:`HildonPickerDialog` containing a :class:`HildonDateSelector` .
 Once the user selects a different date from the selector, this will be shown in the button.